CodingNomads/articles/movie-tweets/movie-analysis.md

 Let's say you're still building out your imaginary streaming service, you understood that the interest in Sci-Fi movies is rising sharply, and you want to make it easy for your users to find the best Sci-Fi movies of all times.
 What are the movies _from each decade_ which you could suggest to your users by default?

-To answer this question, let's start out by writing out the necessary steps first:
+To answer this question, let's start by writing the necessary steps:

 - Build a `scifi` base table containing only the columns you need
 - Filter for the records before 2020